gfiorav/carto_loves_mac/README.md

 brew intsall nvm
 ```

 NOTE: Pay attention to the instructions at the end of this execution: it tells you how to set `nvm` to work in your machine (create dirs and export paths).
+If you don't do this, you might get a 'nvm command not found' error.
+If you closed the message (fast fella huh?) you can bring it back doing `brew info nvm` ;).

 Now let's tell `nvm` to install the version of `node` we want and to set it as global: